dylan-lang/http/server/README.txt

   big fan of test-driven development.
 Writing the tests BEFORE you write the code is even better.
 There are two test suites:

-    + http-server-test-suite -- for server
+    + http-server-tests -- for server
-    + http-protocol-test-suite -- to validate conformance to HTTP standard (This doesn't have much in it and should just be integrated with http-server-test-suite anyway.
+    + http-protocol-test-suite -- to validate conformance to HTTP standard (This doesn't have much in it and should just be integrated with http-server-tests anyway.
 Separate test suites was a bad idea.)

 * If you make incompatible changes to the API, update references to it.
 That means, at the very least, searching for uses of that API